Has anyone won the Booker Prize twice?

 A: Winning the Booker Prize brings immense prestige and recognition to an author’s work, often resulting in increased book sales and international acclaim.
 Additionally, the winner receives a cash prize and a significant boost to their literary career.

-In conclusion, while winning the Booker Prize is a remarkable achievement in itself, only J.M.
-Coetzee and Hilary Mantel have managed to secure this prestigious award twice.
-Their exceptional storytelling and literary prowess have left an indelible mark on the world of literature, solidifying their place among the greatest authors of our time.
+In conclusion, while winning the Booker Prize is a remarkable achievement in itself, only two authors, J.M.
+Coetzee and Hilary Mantel, have managed to secure this prestigious award twice.
+Their exceptional storytelling and literary prowess have left an indelible mark on the world of literature, solidifying their place among the greatest writers of our time.